daraneeS/CLASSIFICATION_Imbalanced_Data/README.md

 ## Overview

 * **Classification** project on **Imbalanced dataset**
-* Credit card dataset from Kaggle which has about 1.5 million rows
+* Credit card dataset from Kaggle, which has about 1.5 million rows
 * Sampling 10% of the original dataset
 * **Machine Learning Models**
 * Logistic Regression